Large crowds fill San Diego County beaches as holiday weekend begins

-SAN DIEGO COUNTY, Calif. — Large crowds flocked to San Diego beaches Friday at the start of the Fourth of July weekend as positive coronavirus cases surged throughout the county.
+SAN DIEGO COUNTY, Calif. — Large crowds flocked to San Diego beaches at the start of the Fourth of July weekend as coronavirus cases surged throughout the county.

-San Diego County beaches are among the only open stretches of coast line in Southern California, as most others have closed in response to mounting positive coronavirus cases.
+San Diego County beaches are among the only open stretches of coastline in Southern California, as most others have closed in response to mounting coronavirus cases.

-On Friday, lifeguard officials from Encinitas and Del Mar reported beach population estimates that were on par with or greater than populations from years past.
+On Friday, lifeguard officials from Encinitas, Del Mar and Coronado reported beach population estimates that were on par with or greater than populations from years past.

+It was also announced late Friday that the cities of Carlsbad and Oceanside would be closing their beach parking lots to try and keep the crowd sizes down.
+This came after the Office of Emergency Services requested that all beach parking lots be closed.

 Encinitas Marine Safety Captain Larry Giles reported large crowds for the start of the holiday weekend.